Morgan Library & Museum

 Morgan Library & Museum information

-Part of the 45-room mansion once owned by steel magnate JP Morgan, this sumptuous library features a phenomenal array of manuscripts, tapestries and books (with no fewer than three Gutenberg Bibles).
-There's a study filled with Italian Renaissance artwork, a marble rotunda and a program of top-notch rotating exhibitions.
+Incorporating the mansion once owned by steel magnate JP Morgan, this sumptuous cultural center houses a phenomenal array of manuscripts, tapestries and books (with no fewer than three Gutenberg Bibles).
+Adorned with Italian and Dutch Renaissance artworks, Morgan's personal study is only trumped by his personal library (East Room), an extraordinary, vaulted space adorned with walnut bookcases, a 16th-century Dutch tapestry and zodiac-themed ceiling.
+The center's rotating exhibitions are often superb, as are its regular cultural events.